nathanap2/pytoma/README.md

 ## Pitfalls

-- **Rule order can still be tricky.** For instance, you should  put `file:*` first) if you don't want it to be erased by a rule on sig+doc.
-If a hide is mentionned after another rule that imply the same file, things may also get messy.
-I 'm looking forward to improving that soon.
-For the moment, for tricky setups, you can simply ask an LLM to draft the rules for you (from your repo tree and goals).
+- **Rule order can still be tricky** when several rules are about the same file.
+I'm looking forward to improving that soon.
+For the moment, prefer being as explicit as possible, and for tricky setups, you can simply ask an LLM to draft the rules for you (from your repo tree and goals).
+- To name a markdown section in the config file, you still **need to give the slugified version** of the section

 ## Roadmap

-* Engines for **YAML/TOML** (keys/tables granularity).
+* Engine for **YAML** (keys/tables granularity).
 * CLI flag for `DISPLAY_PATH_MODE`.
+* Propose the automatic addition of inferred rules: in particular, functions that are only called by hidden functions should probably be hidden by default.
-* Heuristics to suggest rules (and possibility to condition it by a section which we want to focus on) -> may be another independent tool actually ...
+* Heuristics to suggest rules (and possibility to condition it by a section which we want to focus on) -> may actually become another independent tool ...
 * ... and even smarter module targeting via **dependency graphs , embeddings**, git edit correlations, etc.